Not medical advice. Talk to your provider before using any peptide.

 |---|---|---|

 Your first decision with this stack is vial format.
 Pre-mixed 70mg vials (typically 50mg GHK-Cu, 10mg BPC-157, 10mg TB-500) simplify everything into one daily draw.
 Separate component vials cost more time but let you dose TB-500 twice weekly (the community-preferred frequency) and avoid copper-catalyzed oxidation in a shared solution.
-Reconstitution math for a 10mg combined vial with 2 mL bacteriostatic water: concentration is 5 mg/mL (5,000 mcg/mL).
-The beginner tier of 750 mcg total equals 0.15 mL, which is 15 units on a U-100 insulin syringe.
-Moderate tier (1,450 mcg) equals 29 units.
-Aggressive tier (2,250 mcg) equals 45 units.
-For a 70mg pre-mixed vial in 3 mL bac water: concentration is 23.3 mg/mL.
-Each 0.1 mL draw (10 units) delivers 2.33 mg total.
+Reconstitution math for the 70mg vial with 3 mL bacteriostatic water: concentration is 23.3 mg/mL, so one unit on a U-100 insulin syringe holds about 233 mcg.
+The beginner tier of 1,400 mcg is 6 units.
+Moderate (2,330 mcg) is 10 units.
+Aggressive (2,800 mcg) is 12 units.
 Do not carry over syringe unit calculations between vial formats.
 The thing most beginners miss: budget pre-mixed vials may contain only 200 mcg of GHK-Cu per dose.
 That is 5 to 10 times below the effective community dose.
 Check the vendor COA for exact component milligram breakdown before buying.

 No long-term combination safety data exists.
 Cycling limits cumulative copper load from GHK-Cu component and allows assessment of treatment response and adverse effects.
 GHK-Cu copper delivery is the primary driver: extended continuous use risks hepatic copper accumulation.
-The 6–8 week active / 2-week minimum off cycle is community consensus with no clinical trial basis for this specific combination.
+The 4–8 week active / 2-week minimum off cycle is community consensus with no clinical trial basis for this specific combination.
+Receptor desensitization is sometimes given as the reason to cycle this stack.
+No desensitization data exists for BPC-157, TB-500, or GHK-Cu.
+The documented tachyphylaxis belongs to GH secretagogues, which are a different class and are not in this blend.
+Safety monitoring is the defensible reason to cycle; desensitization is not.

 Or use the universal Peptide Calculator for any peptide.

-Monitor: Wilson's disease or copper metabolism disorder: absolute contraindication to GHK-Cu component.
-WADA athletes: BPC-157 and TB-500 are explicitly prohibited.
-Monitor serum copper if running extended cycles.
+Monitor: Baseline serum copper and ceruloplasmin, repeated mid-cycle.
+Wilson's disease or copper metabolism disorder: absolute contraindication.
+WADA athletes: BPC-157 and TB-500 are both prohibited.

 Gather supplies: reconstituted GLOW vial (or separate component vials), alcohol swabs, 29 or 31 gauge insulin syringe (U-100, 0.5 mL or 1 mL), and a sharps container.